 Whatever the case, experiment with this!
 See what works for you.

 8. Negotiate Prices

-Most hotel managers will offer you a discount or a special perk, if you just ask!
+Most hotel managers will offer you a discount or a special perk if you just ask!
 Simply call up the manager, and have a chat.
-Here are some tips for how to negotiate prices!
+Here are some tips on how to negotiate prices!

 If you are traveling or a special occasion, mention that.
 Maybe they will give you a free upgrade.